Bark (botany): Chemical composition

 Bark tissues make up by weight between 10 and 20% of woody vascular plants and consists of various biopolymers, tannins, lignin, suberin and polysaccharides.
 Up to 40% of the bark tissue is made of lignin, which forms an important part of a plant, providing structural support by crosslinking between different polysaccharides, such as cellulose.

 Condensed tannin, which is in fairly high concentration in bark tissue, is thought to inhibit decomposition.
 It could be due to this factor that the degradation of lignin is far less pronounced in bark tissue than it is in wood.

 It has been proposed that, in the cork layer (the phellogen), suberin acts as a barrier to microbial degradation and so protects the internal structure of the plant.
+Norway spruce (Picea abies) bark also contains extractable stilbenoid glucosides and pectic polysaccharides.

 Analysis of the lignin in the bark wall during decay by the white-rot fungi Lentinula edodes (Shiitake mushroom) using ^{13}C NMR revealed that the lignin polymers contained more Guaiacyl lignin units than Syringyl units compared to the interior of the plant.
 Guaiacyl units are less susceptible to degradation as, compared to syringyl, they contain fewer aryl-aryl bonds, can form a condensed lignin structure, and have a lower redox potential.
 This could mean that the concentration and type of lignin units could provide additional resistance to fungal decay for plants protected by bark.

 Damage and repair

 Bark can sustain damage from environmental factors, such as frost crack and sun scald, as well as biological factors, such as woodpecker and boring beetle attacks.
-Male deer and other male members of the Cervidae (deer family) can cause extensive bark damage during the rutting season by rubbing their antlers against the tree to remove their velvet.
+Male deer and other male members of the Cervidae (deer family) can cause extensive bark damage during the rutting season by rubbing their antlers against a tree to remove their velvet.